Haidra-Org/horde-worker-reGen/README_advanced.md

 * Install [git](https://git-scm.com/) in your system.
 * Install CUDA/RoCM if you haven't already.
 * Install Python 3.10 or 3.11.
+  * If using the official python installer **and** you do not already regularly already use python, be sure to check the box that says `Add python.exe to PATH` at the first screen.
 * We **strongly recommend** you configure at least 8gb (preferably 16gb+) of memory swap space.
 This recommendation applies to linux too.
 * Clone the worker to your system
    `git clone https://github.com/Haidra-Org/horde-worker-reGen.git`